 The Sharing Economy

 The economic model defined as collaborative consumption or the peer to peer activity of acquiring, providing, or sharing became more popular after the 2008 Great Recession.
-The need for physical distance from the Covid crisis could set back this climate helpful trend but there is also an opportunity for a major "reset" to keep moving in the right direction as we adjust to "new normals".
+The current pandemic will also create opportunities for change.
 More working from home might mean less outright car ownership and the use of ride sharing services or bike shares.
 More use of digital platforms like Zoom could encourage low carbon initiatives like free Wi Fi hot spots.
 Gas powered equipment that is used infrequently like lawn mowers, leaf blowers, and power tools are also great candidates for the sharing economy.

 Climate Change Tip 10:

 The average American discards around 80 lbs of clothing each year and 85% of it ends up in land fills where it releases methane as it decomposes, Buy quality clothing that will last!
 Even better, buy vintage and recycled clothing.
 Organizations like Goodwill, Salvation Army, and the Society of St Vincent DePaul that will accept clothing for resale will also accept torn and stained textiles for recycling.